 Spread over 12 episodes, ‘Minato Shouji Coin Laundry’ starts off strong – right in the first episode Shintaro expresses his interest in Akira, who is completely stunned at the confession.
 While Akira is in his late twenties, it’s the younger Shintaro who is bold, confident, assertive, a little too serious for his age, although he does have bouts of teenage immaturity.
 Nishikagi Sho is the absolute show-stopper in this series, keeping the romantic tension alive in the story with a devilish charm.
 Kusakawa Takuya portrays the capricious/indecisive Akira hilariously, the character is a total goofball and one can tell the writers haven’t tweaked his traits to be more realistic than the manga/comic.

-While it makes for an exciting change to not wait around for a character to confess their feelings after a whole bunch of episodes, after the whirlwind declaration of Shintaro’s massive crush on Akira, things slow down significantly.
+While it makes for an exciting change to not wait around for a character to confess their feelings after a whole bunch of episodes, things slow down significantly after Shintaro’s candid confession about his feelings for Akira.
 Shintaro keeps trying to win Akira over, only to be turned down again and again.
-‘Slow-burn romance’ would be the ideal term to define this series, it’s filled with little silly moments, often you have scenes where the creators make you believe things are going to finally escalate between the leads, and then leave you hanging.
+‘Slow-burn romance’ would be the ideal term to define this series, it’s filled with little silly moments, laden with scenes where the creators lead you to believe things are going to finally escalate between the leads, and then leave you hanging.
 So despite being a whirlwind romance of sorts, ‘Minato Shouji Coin Laundry’ can also be frustratingly slow at points.
 However, one can understand Akira’s reluctance to date someone who’s just about legal and Shintaro’s intense feelings for a cute guy who doesn’t look much older.

-Now even though ‘Minato Shouji Coin Laundry’ doesn’t have music as its theme (a lot of BL series tend to have characters who are singers), the background score plays an essential element of the series.
-Instead of adding popular songs or generic royalty free theme tracks, the creators use a piano based tune which not only blends seamlessly with the story but often-times enhances the mood, especially in comical scenes.
+Now even though ‘Minato Shouji Coin Laundry’ doesn’t have music as its theme (a lot of BL series tend to have characters who are singers), the background score is an essential element in the series.
+Instead of adding popular songs or generic royalty free tracks, the creators use a piano based tune which not only blends seamlessly with the story but often-times enhances the mood, especially in comical scenes.

 There’s a little sub-plot about Minato’s classmate Asuka (Oku Tomoya) who also happens to like an older teacher called Hiiragi (Inaba Yu), which was felt unnecessary, especially because it doesn’t get enough screen-time and also due to Hiiragi’s bizarre character.
 While Tomoya is endearing as the playful flirty Asuka, Inaba Yu was out of place as the older Hiiragi, a teacher who is emotionally detached and is only interested in architecture.
 Fukushi Seiji has a small but sweet cameo as Sakuma sensei, a teacher at Shintaro’s school who is kind, empathetic but featherbrained.